smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 * `autoJoinWiFiSupported` - defines whether a device can join network programmatically;

-* `hostingWiFiSupported` - defines whether a device can create an access point;
+* `canHostWiFiNetwork` - defines whether a device can create an access point;

 * `preferedNetworkHost` - defines a preferable host of the network if both HMI and mobile can host network and automatically join the network.

-Decision rules for `autoJoinWiFiSupported` and `hostingWiFiSupported`:
+Decision rules for `autoJoinWiFiSupported` and `canHostWiFiNetwork`:

-* if `autoJoinWiFiSupported` and `hostingWiFiSupported` are both set to false either for HMI or mobile application, the feature cannot be initialized for the application.
+* if `autoJoinWiFiSupported` and `canHostWiFiNetwork` are both set to false either for HMI or mobile application, the feature cannot be initialized for the application.

-* if `hostingWiFiSupported = false` in mobile and vehicle capabilities, feature cannot be initialized for the application.
+* if `canHostWiFiNetwork = false` in mobile and vehicle capabilities, feature cannot be initialized for the application.

 * if `autoJoinWiFiSupported = false` in mobile and vehicle capabilities, feature cannot be initialized for the application.